 DIY Unicorn Headband

 Make a cute headband with a unicorn horn and ears.
 Perfect for a party or Halloween costume.
-This guide has instructions for making a DIY unicorn headband
+This page has instructions for making a DIY unicorn headband

 My best friend was having a unicorn themed birthday party, but could not find unicorn horn headbands anywhere!
 I went out to look for some for her and found they were all terrible plastic pieces of junk.
 I decided to make some for her.
 She loved them so much, she actually squealed.
 Success!